JK Rowling recorded two dubstep albums as Burial

 HARRY Potter author JK Rowling has been revealed as the enigmatic dubstep producer Burial.

-The 47-year-old recorded two albums of gritty, introspective dubstep under the name Burial while also writing the Harry Potter books.
-She was nominated for a Mercury Music Award but didn’t turn up.
+Rowling recorded two albums of gritty, introspective dubstep under the name Burial while also writing the Harry Potter books.
+She was nominated for a Mercury Music Award but did not turn up.

 Raver Nikki Hollis said: “I was certain I saw JK Rowling DJing at a Dalston warehouse party in 2011.

 “She had her hooded top pulled right up but you could see it was her, the police turned up to bust the party but she gave them £8 million in cash, just out of her pocket, to go away.

 “I was like, ‘Are you JK Rowling?’ and she replied ‘No, you’re just off your head, go and dance’.”

 54-year-old Harry Potter fan Stephen Malley said: “As a Rowling completist, the diversity of her career is getting exhausting.
 I already had to wade through The Casual Vacancy, now I’ve got to stay up all night at raves, taking drugs and ruining my hearing.”